AmberLien/61040-portfolio/assignments/assignment1.md

 9. [Skills Validation Network by Education Design Lab](https://eddesignlab.org/xcredit-skills-validation-network): The Skills Validation Network is a software-enabled system that helps recognize and validate skills gained through non-traditional routes, like work experience or community involvement.
 Its adoption, however, can be slow because employers and schools may not be familiar with the system.
 Implementing it also requires time and resources, which can be challenging for smaller institutions.

-10. [Career Assessment Tools at Yale](ttps://your.yale.edu/working-at-yale/learn-and-grow/career-development/career-assessment-tools): Yale provides a variety of career assessment tools focusing on interests, personality, values, and skills to assist students in exploring potential career paths.
-However, the tools often direct users to multiple fragmented platforms, requiring them to navigate different websites and resources to gather a complete picture, which can be time-consuming and confusing.
+10. [Career Assessment Tools at Yale](https://your.yale.edu/working-at-yale/learn-and-grow/career-development/career-assessment-tools): Yale provides a variety of career assessment tools focusing on interests, personality, values, and skills to assist students in exploring potential career paths.
+However, the tools often direct users to multiple fragmented platforms.

 ### Problem 3: Accessing Multilingual Poems